-1.6 EXCEPTIONS
+1.6 Exceptions

-The Manual establishes a consistent approach to the design and approval of engineering infrastructure for subdivision in Melbourne's growth areas.
+The Manual establishes a consistent approach to the design and approval of engineering infrastructure for subdivision in Melbourne's growth areas, however realistically there will be occasional situations where they do not apply.
 Deviation from the criteria listed in this Manual may be considered in exceptional circumstances, provided that proponents can demonstrate that:

-- > The objectives and requirements of the relevant PSP and planning permit are achieved. - > The objectives and intent of the manual will be achieved. - > A net community benefit is derived.
+- The objectives and requirements of the relevant PSP and planning permit are achieved. - The objectives and intent of the manual will be achieved through the application of sound engineering judgement. - A net community benefit is derived.